What is the best setting to get a massage?

 ∙ they offer signature pampering spa treatments like scrubs, wraps, masks, facials, and salon services

-∙ you can go as a couple, with a friend, family member, or in small groups
+∙ you can go as a couple, with a friend, or family member, or in small groups

 ∙ some are able to get you scheduled for services with little to no notice

-∙ If they are a chain, they will have more than one location
+∙ if they are a franchise, they will have more than one location

 Cons of a Spa:

-∙ you are likely to have no developed relationship with the therapist you work with (it’s who’s on duty)
+∙ may not develop a relationship with the therapist you work with

-∙ you are likely to be treated more like a customer vs. a client
+∙ likely to be treated more like a customer vs. a client

-∙ spa employees are sometimes required to try to sell you products or treatment upgrades as part of their performance review, which can feel uncomfortable if you aren’t interested
+∙ Some spa employees are expected to try to follow protocol and upsell you with products or add-ons as part of their performance review.

 2. Medical Office/Clinic